Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 * `OUTPUT_PATH`

 4. After modifying, the `create_ddls.sh` file can be run from the command line to execute the extract.
-   In order to run the script you can open a terminal in the  `create_ddls.sh` path  and execute the command:
+   In order to run the script you can open a terminal in the folder where the  `create_ddls.sh` file is located and execute the command:
    ```bash
    source create_ddls.sh
    ```